Tetsu87/Stock-Search/README.md

 Google App Engine for hosting both the client-side and server-side

-## Codes are available upon request.
+## Codes are available upon request